 In October 2009 a workshop between Zandspruit stakeholders, Monash and Meraka resulted in a values and mission statement being developed.
 A number of community project ideas were outlined.
-A second Australian indigenous elder paid MSA a visit as part of the discussions around an Australian DDI.
+A second Australian Indigenous elder, Henry Atkinson, Yorta Yorta elder in Victoria/New South Wales took part in these workshops as well and also visited DDI sites as well as Zandspruit.

 During the workshop a number of scenarios were developed on which to base possible future collaboration within Zandspruit around the DDI.
 The group was mindful of the need to carefully balance academic expectations of a community as a 'research subject' and the desire of students for social engagement and academic publications, with the stronger ethical concern about the rights of a poor community to protect itself from colonization by a prosperous international institution.
 The mission and values statements were as follows: